 I have researched — alone and collaboratively — for decades following numerous research interests and passions.
 Beyond research works-in-progress listed below, see Publications, Urbanist and Creative Artist for outputs of past projects.

 Today I am semi-retired, spending most of my time on research, political and writing passions.
 I have major theoretical and applied nonmarket socialism work planned for mid-2018–2020.

-I plan to slowly allocate more time to creative arts, especially creative non-fiction writing related to activism and politics.
+I plan to slowly allocate more time to creative arts, especially creative non-fiction writing related to activism and politics, and making documentaries.

 Activities relating to major research interests follow below by topic.

 My most recent book Small Is Necessary: Shared Living on a Shared Planet focuses on eco-collaborative housing.
-Similar themes occupy the contributors to a book that I am co-editing with degrowth advocate Francois Schneider — Housing for Degrowth: Principles, Models, Challenges and Opportunities.
+Similar themes occupy the contributors to a book that I have co-editied with degrowth advocate Francois Schneider — Housing for Degrowth: Principles, Models, Challenges and Opportunities.

 My research interest in eco-collaborative housing developed out of everyday experience.
 In the 1990s, I spent a few years in a working and living intentional community, to all intents and purposes a commune — Commonground — and several more years in a residential conservation cooperative — Round the Bend Conservation Cooperative —as well as visiting and staying in other eco-collaborative housing in the United States and Australia in the 2010s.

 I am an active member of my local Mount Alexander Ecohousing Group, which advocates for eco-collaborative housing, especially for the growing number of senior residents.